 My days in deep and old forests were filled with endless studying of volumes imported from London.
 I devoted my spare time to new methods and researches in the medical field, which caught new breath at the dusk of the century.
 I also went through numerous books about archaeology and works of art.
-Science-fiction genre, fuelled by progressive engineering and new technologies, was the chef’s kiss and held a special place in my extensive library.
+Science-fiction genre, fueled by progressive engineering and new technologies, was the chef’s kiss and held a special place in my extensive library.

 I also kept up with advancing surgical knowledge as I used to be a field surgeon.
 At the time of my youth I craved heroic adventure in the war ambulance, so I joined the medical ranks as military assistant surgeon.
 I obtained the best education possible and was a free man.

 We didn’t leave the wounded behind, timely medical attention significantly improved the survival rate of the injured.
 I did everything I could to help the soldier to win his battle, so he could make it home and live with his family long after the war ended.
 It was the least I could do to lessen the overall harm being done.

 I didn’t have to do that.
 I didn’t have to risk my hide and with bloodied hands fight for men’s lives, but I wanted to give my life a purpose.

 My own future was secured.
 I was privileged thanks to my origin.
 Yet I chose to work my way up in the field, which wasn’t very well accepted by my close family.
 Instead of going into argument I moved to London as a very young lad.

 I met my best friend William during the first year of my service.
 As a dutiful man of honour and same interests he easily became my friend and ally.

 In the war one never knows what happens next and has to be in possession of one’s wits to stay calm and act promptly.
 Losing anyone and anything at any given time became a very common occurrence, but I somehow sensed that our relationship would survive the horrors of the conflict in foreign country.